Wayne Gretzky: World Hockey Association

-By 1978, the World Hockey Association, which had been in competition with the established NHL since 1972, was clearly struggling.
+By 1978, the World Hockey Association, which had competed with the established NHL since 1972, was struggling.
 The league, which at one point iced fourteen teams, was down to seven surviving franchises.
-The WHA had long sought to arrange some sort of merger with the NHL, but were constantly rebuffed by a group of hardline owners in the older league.
-With the WHA's long-term survival obviously in doubt, Birmingham Bulls owner John F. Bassett believed the only way to gain meaningful leverage over the NHL was to sign as many young and promising superstars as possible.
-The NHL did not allow the signing of players under age 20, but the WHA had no rules regarding such signings.
+The WHA had long sought to arrange a merger with the NHL but were constantly rebuffed by a group of hardline owners in the older league.
+With the WHA's long-term survival in doubt, Birmingham Bulls owner John F. Bassett believed the only way to gain meaningful leverage over the NHL was to sign as many young and promising superstars as possible.
+The NHL did not allow the signing of players under age 20, but the WHA had no such rules.
 Bassett saw Gretzky as the most promising young prospect.
 Several WHA teams courted Gretzky, notably the Bulls and the Indianapolis Racers.

 Ultimately, it was Racers owner Nelson Skalbania who, on June 12, 1978, signed 17-year-old Gretzky to a seven-year personal services contract worth US$1.75 million.
 Skalbania opted to have Gretzky sign a personal-services contract rather than a standard player contract in part because by that point it was well known that a majority of NHL owners, if not yet the ¾ required to add new NHL franchises, were willing to absorb at least some WHA teams.
 While Skalbania knew it was unlikely the Racers would be one of these teams (in part because the WHA insisted that all of its surviving Canadian teams be included), he still hoped to keep the Racers alive long enough to collect compensation from the surviving teams when the WHA dissolved, as well as any funds earned from selling the young star.